prabu-rethinakumar/pyteradatamover/README.md

-# pyteradatamover
+# Python teradata - load & unload
-This is a source code to unload and load Teradata tables using python
+This is a simple source code to unload and load Teradata tables using python.

 To unload:
   1) Insert the credentials into Copy2file.py